 Reimagining for effective & systematic delivery of country-driven technical assistance.

 The Task Force convenes global and country stakeholders to develop and implement approaches that address the current challenges in TA for MNCH/HSS, including:

 - Gaps in coordination and consistency

 - Alignment with national priorities

 - Sustainable results

-The use of HCD in the development of a redesigned TA model for MNCH/HHS emphasizes the initiative’s focus on the needs and motivations of the end users, those who are directly affected by TA at national and subnational levels.
+The use of HCD in the re-imagining process emphasizes the a focus on the needs and motivations of the end users, those who are directly affected by TA at national and subnational levels.

 The Task Force supports the MOHs in Nigeria and the DRC to identify stakeholders and form co-creation teams in each country.
 Using an iterative process of research and co-creation workshops, facilitated by Sonder and JSI, the stakeholders define current issues with TA, identify their root causes, and develop innovative and context specific solutions.

 Both countries' MOHs are leading the way in identifying and mobilizing stakeholders during this redesign process.
 The initiative's project advisory committee (more information below) developed a Theory of Change to guide the project planning, implementation, and evaluation.